 Ted Colson, a pastoralist and explorer from South Australia, set off with an Aboriginal man named Eringa Peter from the Antakurinya tribe in May 1936 with the aim of crossing the desert west to east.
 Using camels to traverse the inhospitable landscape, they reached Birdsville in just over two weeks.
 After three days of rest, they turned around and made the return journey, covering a total of 600 miles in 36 days.

-The Simpson Desert was named by Cecil Madigan, an Australian explorer and geologist from Renmark.
-Madigan took part in several expeditions in the 1930’s to survey the interior, and in 1939 led a major expedition across the Simpson.
+The Simpson Desert was named by Cecil Madigan, an Australian explorer and geologist from Renmark who led a major expedition across the Simpson in 1939.
 He named the desert in honour of Alfred Allen Simpson, the president of the South Australian branch of the Royal Geographical Society of Australasia.
-Interestingly, the Simpson family ran one of the country’s largest metal manufacturing businesses in Adelaide in the late 1800’s.
-In the 1940’s, the company began making whitegoods including washing machines, which are still sold under the Simpson brand to this day.
+Interestingly, the Simpson family’s manufacturing businesses in Adelaide began making washing machines in the 1940’s, which are still sold under the Simpson brand to this day.